 First, we wanted to look at the percent of writers across the board talking about COVID-19 during this timeframe.
 When did coronavirus content really start to show up, and how much is COVID-19 content dominating the news?

-We found there was a huge spike in the percentage of authors overall writing about coronavirus during the week of March 1st.
-Well, what happened on March 1st this year?
-As it turns out, a Washington state man became the first American to die from coronavirus, making the illness more of a threat than previously thought.
+We found there was a huge spike in the percentage of authors overall writing about coronavirus during the month of April.
+Well, what happened in April of this year?
+Most stay at home issues were ordered and the country remained on “lock down”, following the death of THE FIRST AMERICAN TO THE VIRUS.making the illness more of a threat than previously thought.